-Microsoft leverages the power of artificial intelligence (AI) in many of our products and services, including by incorporating generative AI features.
-Microsoft's development and use of AI is subject to Microsoft's AI Principles and Microsoft's Responsible AI Standard, and the collection and use of personal data in developing and deploying AI features is consistent with the commitments outlined in this privacy statement.
+Microsoft leverages the power of artificial intelligence (AI) in many of our products and services, including by incorporating generative AI features such as Microsoft Copilot capabilities.
+Microsoft's development and use of AI is subject to Microsoft's AI Principles and Microsoft's Responsible AI Standard, and Microsoft's collection and use of personal data in developing and deploying AI features is consistent with the commitments outlined in this privacy statement.
 Product-specific details provide additional relevant information.
 You can find out more about how Microsoft uses AI here.